Skip to content

 Create Match-Secrets

-Open your github.com URL (this is https://github.com/username), where you replace username with the name you chose above.
+Open your github.com URL (this is https://github.com/username), (username is the name you chose above).

 or